 Kimberly Crispeno lives with her husband and two boys in Edmonds, WA where she shuttles between soccer, ice hockey and, with a daughter in college, Los Angeles.
 She sometimes manages to find her way to church since she serves as a pastor at Calvin Presbyterian Church in Shoreline.
 On a good day, you might find her gardening, thrifting, antiquing, reading, writing, drawing, or cursing the impulse that took her to spinning class.

-Lauren is pursuing an MDiv at Fuller Seminary Northwest.
+Lauren recently completed an MAT at Fuller Seminary Northwest.
 In 2005, she moved from New England to the Pacific Northwest.
 Lauren currently lives in Monroe, WA, and enjoys being so close to the mountains.
 She loves the Northwest’s natural beauty and competitive ultimate frisbee community.
 While she’ll always root for the Red Sox, she must admit that Seattle now feels like home.
 Lauren is thrilled to work for an organization that seeks to revitalize the church by better connecting it with Pacific Northwest culture.

 Lisa Graham McMinn, Ph.D., is a Professor of Sociology and Writer in Residence at George Fox University.
 She and her husband Mark live on Fern Creek, a small CSA (Community Supported Agriculture) farm outside of Newberg, Oregon, where they tend chickens and bees and grow food for 22 families.